GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 1. The first section is an overview of the identity lifecycle.
 It explains ILM processes and how they address agency challenges and goals.

-2. The second section describes plays that implement ILM within an agency.
+2. The second section describes steps that implement ILM within an agency.

 ## The Identity Lifecycle

 Identity lifecycle management is the evolution of an identity from creation to deletion.
-The lifecycle management process consists of three distinct phases, which match the basic (C)reate, (R)ead, (U)pdate, and (D)elete functions of software applications on persistent storage.
+The lifecycle management process consists of three distinct phases, which align to the basic (C)reate, (R)ead, (U)pdate, and (D)elete functions of software applications on persistent storage.

 **Figure 1: Identity Lifecycle Process**